skycommand/AdminScripts/README.md

 A matter of licensing: I did not write this script.
 The user who posted it was called `Corvus1` and posted it in educational spirit.

+## Maintenance

+1. `Repair-AllVolumes.ps1`: Enumerates all fixed-disk volumes and sequentially runs `Repair-Volume` on them to scan them for errors.
+2. `Repair-Windows.ps1`: Repairs the online Windows instance by running DISM and SFC.
+Their logs are moved to the desktop.

 ## Microsoft Antimalware

 This folder contains one script and two utility files for extracting Microsoft malware definition files from one computer and package them up into a self-extracting archive, so that it can be installed on other computers.